Waking up to find an infestation of flies in your chicken coop is not only enough to turn your stomach, it’s incredibly frustrating.

 We’ve been there, we’ve tried everything, and we’ve found what really works, and what doesn’t!

 Why do flies love chicken coops?

 Pests love chicken coops.
 The number one reason?
 An abundance of food!

 Flies in particular love chicken coops because of the abundance of manure, their favorite food.

-Those of you who already raise them know, chickens poop almost constantly.
+Those of you who already raise them know (and those of you that don’t should read this), chickens poop almost constantly.
 It’s practically impossible to keep the coop sparkling clean on a day to day basis.
 Flies are always ready to take full advantage of that fact.

 Another reason flies are drawn to coops is because they’re the ideal place to breed.
 Flies prefer to lay their eggs in moist areas, which are abundantly found in chicken bedding, especially surrounding the water fount, or in the outdoor run after a rain.

 Keep a clean coop, keep a fly-free coop

 If you have a serious fly infestation, you’ll certainly need some good fly control products in your arsenal to fight them off, but if you’re just looking for prevention, you can do that for free!

 The one free thing you can do to control chicken coop flies is to keep the coop completely clean and dry at all times.
 Depending on how many chickens you have, this may mean cleaning out the coop every day, or every few days.